ntvmb/sl-pkg/README.md

 # Scratch Linux Packager (sl-pkg)

-A package manager for LFS-based systems.
+The source-based package manager from Hell